-The DKK1-high anti-PD-1/PD-L1 refractory patients treated with DKN-01 plus pembrolizumab experienced a significantly longer PFS of 12.8 weeks and OS of 46 weeks compared to the DKK1-low patients who experienced a PFS of 6 weeks and OS of 16 weeks.
+The DKK1-high anti-PD-1/PD-L1 refractory patients treated with DKN-01 plus pembrolizumab experienced a significantly longer PFS of 12.8 weeks and OS of 46 weeks compared to the DKK1 -low patients who experienced a PFS of 6 weeks and OS of 16 weeks.
 Among the six GEJ/GC patients who were refractory to PD-1/PD-L1 therapy, three DKK1-high patients had a best response of SD, whereas the three patients with DKK1-low tumors had progressive disease (PD).

 PD-L1 Combined Positive Scores, or CPS, did not predict efficacy on the combination of DKN-01 plus pembrolizumab.
-In multi-variate analysis, DKK1-high status correlated with longer PFS independent of PD-L1 CPS scores.
+In multivariate analysis, DKK1-high status correlated with longer PFS independent of PD-L1 CPS scores.
 One-third of patients in the study were DKK1-high.

-P205-Tislelizumab Combination in GC/GEJ
+DisTinGuish (P205)-Tislelizumab Combination in GC/GEJ

-As part of the collaboration with BeiGene, we are studying the combination of DKN-01 and BeiGene's anti-PD-1 antibody, tislelizumab.
-We are evaluating approximately forty patients with second-line gastric cancer or gastroesophageal junction cancer whose tumors are DKK1-high per prospective analysis.
-In addition, we are evaluating the combination of DKN-01 with tislelizumab and capecitabine and oxaliplatin in approximately twenty patients with first-line GC/GEJ.
-We initiated this clinical trial in the third quarter of 2020 and expect to present initial data in the second half of 2021.
+As part of the collaboration with BeiGene, we are conducting P205, the DisTinGuish study, evaluating the combination of DKN-01 and BeiGene's anti-PD-1 antibody, tislelizumab.
+We are enrolling approximately forty patients with second-line GC/GEJ whose tumors are DKK1-high, determined by a prospective biomarker analysis having a histology score, or H-score, of $\geq$ 35.
+In addition, we are evaluating the combination of DKN-01 with tislelizumab and capecitabine and oxaliplatin (CAPOX) in twenty-five patients with first-line GC/GEJ.
+We initiated this clinical trial in the third quarter of 2020 and presented initial data at ESMO 2021 and ASCO GI 2022.